For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: zaeball – Shutterstock

-If you're moving to Manchester it is one of the bigger cities and you'll probably feel lost and swallowed up by a new and unfamiliar urban environment.
+Manchester is one of the bigger cities in the UK.
+If you're moving there you won't be the first to feel a bit lost and swallowed up by such a massive new and unfamiliar urban environment.

-Even after their first year, most students still have a lot to learn about their adopted city.
+Manchester has so much to offer students that even after their first year, most students still have a lot to learn about their adopted city.
 This applies especially to students moving out of halls to find a suitable student house.
-Especially seeing as Manchester has so much to offer to students.

-Our 'Student City Guide' series aims to fill the gaps in your local knowledge as well as enlighten you on the best places to go.
-For all our guides we try to keep a typical student budget in mind.
+Our 'Student City Guide' series aims to fill the gaps in your local knowledge as well as enlighten you on the best places to go, whilst always keeping a typical student budget in mind.

 Manchester: Key facts